What Is The Best Dyson Vacuum? Are They Worth the Price?

 Some blogs like the Daily Mom have written in detail how to thoroughly clean Dyson dirt cups.

-Despite being one of the more expensive vacuums there are good deals to be had if you know where to look.
-I’ve featured one of them here – the Dyson Ball Mult-Floor that only costs $300 – a bargain in Dyson terms.
+Even if the Dyson is expensive there are some good deals in Amazon if you know where to look.
+I’ve featured one of them here.
+The Dyson Ball Mult-Floor that only costs around $300 – a bargain in Dyson terms.